How to calculate your home equity

 Determine what your home is worth

 The first step in calculating your home equity is to determine the current appraisal value of your home.
 Many homeowners use the assessed value in calculating their equity, but the assessed value may not accurately reflect current market conditions.
 That is why the market value is a better yardstick.
 The market value is the amount of money that your home could sell for under current market conditions.
-A quick place to start is on Figure’s Home Appreciation Calculator.
-This uses what’s known as an Automated Valuation Model (AVM) of your home, and works for most homes.
-Other popular AVMs include the Zestimate on Zillow.
-For a more expensive but potentially more accurate estimate, particularly in rural areas, consider a professional appraisal.
+For the most accurate estimate, particularly in rural areas, consider a professional appraisal.
 The appraiser will be familiar with both local and national market conditions, as well as the specifics of your home, including its location, property type and level of required maintenance.
-Please note that when applying for a Figure Home Equity Line, Figure will use an AVM to assess the value of your home.
+When applying for a Figure Home Equity Line, Figure will use an AVM to assess the value of your home.

 Is it possible to have negative home equity?